Professional Development at CivicActions

 Want to spend more money than I have budget for?
 Talk to your manager if you have prodev needs that can't be covered by your annual budget.

-You can see how much of your annual prodev budget remains by looking at the summary tab here: Prodev Usage 2020
+You can see how much of your annual prodev budget remains by running a report in Unanet.
+Details on how to do this are here.

 In order to provide some additional structure, support and focus to the prodev efforts of individuals, 1 month long prodev sprints will be held on a regular basis.
 During these sprints, participants will attend scrum meetings 2 to 3 times per week to talk about their prodev progress being made and connect with others pursuing their prodev goals at the same time.
 The sprint will also consist of a demo or review meeting, so that team members can share what they have accomplished or learned during the sprint.
 A retrospective will also take place so that the prodev sprint process can be continuously improved upon.